Starting a Family? Think Small (World Population Day 2014)

 The path we’ve taken closely mirrors a scenario run by a group of scientists at MIT that shows our life-support systems failing this century, under the heavy load of human activity.
 Evidence of overshoot, while seldom characterized as such, is in the news every day.

 If we wish to leave future generations a planet worth inheriting, we need to scale back.
 We need to “Think Small.”
 Contracting our economic activity is challenging, though it must be done.
 We have a hard time imagining how to run our world without economic growth.

 Population growth, on the other hand, has a very simple solution.
 It’s possible to fix, and we know how to do it.
 Returning world population to a sustainable level is mathematically achievable within a century.
 Fertility rates have been declining; we just need to accelerate that process.
 To do that, yes, we need to empower women.
 We need to make family planning affordable and accessible.
 We need to arm couples making family-size decisions with good information about overshoot and sustainability.
 We need to make small families cool, and large families,…well, NOT.

 You’ve probably seen some people brag about their large family.
 I’m sure you’ve seen the window stickers.

 I’ve come up with the antidote to big stick-figure families.
 It’s explained in this video:

 Please do your part.
 Get your sticker here.
 Share a photo of video with your story of why you have chosen to have a small family.
-I’ll post your story on our special Think Small page.
-Share this video and our Think Small page.
+Share this video.
 Also, take the Sustainable Population Pledge over at World Population Balance.
 Let’s make “Think Small” more popular than “Where’s the Beef?”